Submissions

 • Click OK and save the file

-• First you have to create a user profile.
+• Create a user profile.

 • Go to Submissions and click “Make a new submission”